 Have you ever met a person/ people who inspired you while being on the road?
 If so, who were they?

 I met a girl on my flight to Quito, Ecuador who ended up befriending me and letting me stay at her parents’ house while I battled some awful altitude sickness upon arrival.
 She was so incredibly kind to do that for a stranger.
 Brazilian by blood, but grew up in Ecuador, and then moved to the U.S. She was gorgeous and spoke 3 languages.
 I was incredibly jealous!

 Which photo published on your website are you the most satisfied with?
 Tell us the story behind it.

 I love this picture I took in Ayutthaya, Thailand.
 There are so many amazing ruins to explore there.
-I also recently used this photo in the Capture the Colour contest by TravelSupermarket.com.
-I love the colours, the Buddhas, and the lotus flowers.
+I also recently used this photo in the Capture the Color contest by TravelSupermarket.com.
+I love the colors, the Buddhas, and the lotus flowers.
 Maybe it is the smile on the faces of the Buddhas, but this picture makes me happy.

 Thank you for your time and commitment when participating in this interview.
-I may wish you success in teaching, good luck in travelling and a lot of positive energy when exploring the world!
+I may wish you success in teaching, good luck in traveling and a lot of positive energy when exploring the world!